GuidesGuide

 Summary

 Expats leave Sweden for many reasons—darkness, isolation, career limits, homesickness.
-But many of these challenges can be addressed with the right strategies and mindset.
+Alongside these long-standing challenges, recent updates to immigration, citizenship, and family reunification rules have added a newer layer of uncertainty.
+Many of these challenges can still be addressed with the right strategies, mindset, and planning.

 Key Takeaways